ProjectMapK/kogera-benchmark/README.md

 `./gradlew jmh` to run the benchmark.
 The benchmark results are output to `${project.buildDir}/reports/jmh/`.

-The benchmark is to serialize and deserialize for classes with 1, 5, and 20 properties.
+The main benchmark is to serialize and deserialize for classes with 1, 5, and 20 properties.

+The extra benchmark relate to options that affect performance.
+Currently, only benchmarks for `strictNullChecks` are implemented.
+Also, these benchmarks are not run by default.

 A simple configuration is provided in `build.gradle.kts`.
 By rewriting the `isKogera` property, you can compare with the original.
 By rewriting the `isSingleShot` property, you can compare the performance of the first run.
+By rewriting the `isOnlyMain` property, you can exec all benchmarks.

 # Results
 The results shown here are for the following commit.